Joined Hochstein Faculty in: 2000

 She is married to Dave Sluberski, Principal Lecturer in audio/sound recording at the School of Film & Animation at the Rochester Institute of Technology, recording engineer for the Rochester Philharmonic Orchestra, and owner of West Rush Media LLC.

 More About Sandra Boysen Sluberski

 What inspires me: People who look above and beyond themselves to higher aspirations of character

 Why the arts matter: They speak to our bodies, minds, and souls in subtle yet powerful languages

-Favorite things to do in Rochester area: Walk downtown during the Jazz Festival in the summer; visit local wineries; go to Gardenscape each year in March
+Favorite things to do in Rochester area: Walk downtown during the Jazz Festival in the summer; visit local wineries; bicycling the many excellent trails in the Finger Lakes

 Favorite places to travel: California, Canada, London (U.K.), the Philippines

-Favorite music to listen to while driving: Acoustic Alchemy, The Rippingtons, Spyro Gyra
+Favorite music to listen to while driving: Acoustic Alchemy, The Rippingtons, Spyro Gyra, David Benoit

-What people would be surprised to know about me: I love the dual ziplining and taking on the aerial adventure courses through the treetops at Peek'n Peak down in the Southern Tier!
+What people would be surprised to know about me: I love dual ziplining and taking on aerial adventure courses through the treetops at Peek'n Peak down in the Southern Tier!